-Note if the item is obviously human remains, the local police must be notified by phone immediately and the Sydney Metro Exhumation Management Procedure may be implemented. - 2.
+Note if the item is obviously human remains, the local police must be notified by phone immediately and the Sydney Metro Exhumation Management Procedure must be implemented. - 2.
 Notify Sydney Metro Environment Manager - 3.
 Contact the nominated Excavation Director, Archaeologist, or Heritage Specialist. - 4.
 Complete a preliminary recording of the item including photographs to provide to the Excavation Director - 5.
-Arrange access for the Excavation Director or their nominated archaeologist to undertake an inspection of the item as soon as possible - 6.
+Arrange access for the Excavation Director or their nominated archaeologist to undertake an inspection of the item as soon as possible. - 6.
 Receive advice from Excavation Director and Sydney Metro for next steps. - 7.
 Formally notify the regulator by letter if required - 8.
 Implement advice - 9.
 Receive archaeological clearance from Excavation Director. - 10.
-Resume works upon approval from Sydney Metro Environmental Manager and Excavation Director
+Resume works upon receiving written clearance from the Excavation Director, Archaeologist, or Aboriginal Cultural heritage consultant.